Moyhe/Note_API/README.md

 6-Run migrations

     php artisan migrate

+7.Test the Application, run this command

+    php artisan test

-7.use postman to test the API
+8.use postman to test the API